Treat DAO (TREAT) Trading Down 31.5% This Week

-Treat DAO (CURRENCY:TREAT) traded down 6% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on November 15th.
-One Treat DAO coin can currently be purchased for approximately $4.58 or 0.00007439 BTC on major cryptocurrency exchanges.
-Treat DAO has a market capitalization of $4.58 million and approximately $45,484.00 worth of Treat DAO was traded on exchanges in the last day.
-Over the last seven days, Treat DAO has traded down 31.5% against the U.S. dollar.
+Treat DAO (CURRENCY:TREAT) traded 6% lower against the US dollar during the 24 hour period ending at 10:00 AM ET on November 22nd.
+One Treat DAO coin can currently be purchased for $4.58 or 0.00007439 BTC on popular cryptocurrency exchanges.
+In the last week, Treat DAO has traded 31.5% lower against the US dollar.
+Treat DAO has a market cap of $4.58 million and $45,484.00 worth of Treat DAO was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.